Frequently Asked Questions

 We will also briefly review logistics like scheduling, insurance and payment questions, and practice policies.
 If at the end of the call we determine you’d be better served by a different professional, I will assist in offering some recommendations.

 • My approach to therapy prioritizes depth over quick-fixes, therefore I prefer to work with clients who are committed to attending regularly for at least 4-6 months once we have determined we are a good fit.
-Effective therapy related to disordered eating, body image, and trauma is often longer-term (work that is absolutely worth it!)
+Effective therapy related to disordered eating, body image, and trauma is often longer-term.
 Many of my clients will work with me for longer, depending on the nature of our work and their personal goals.

 However, if you've met your therapy goals much sooner, that's great!
 We would then discuss what frequency of meetings works best for you.